SondreUM/UiTHack25/web/Evilcorp_marketplace/writeup/README.md

-# Prototype Paradise - Writeup
+# Evilcorp Marketplace - Writeup

 ## Challenge Description
 This challenge presents a simple web shop where users can purchase various items.
 Each user starts with $100, but the flag costs $1,000,000.
 The goal is to find a way to buy the flag despite having insufficient funds.